-The NDP surveys identified a potential desire for additional facilities for older children and young adults.
+8.1.9 The NDP surveys identified a potential desire for additional facilities for older

+Over Wallop NDP - call for ideas from older children and young adults WER WALLOF The first NDP resident survey indicated that there was demand for additional facilities for younger members of the parish.
+So, in the detailed questionnaire that was sent out in July, Question 6.7 offered the opportunity for parishioners to provide suggestions for these additional facilities.
+SKATE Here are some of those suggestions: PARK Youth club Skate park Outside gym equipment BMX Bike track Sports clubs But at the end of the day, it's the young people themselves who know best what they'd like.
+So, if you have children in this age group (10 - 17 years old), or have family in the parish who are, please tell us their ages and what they'd like to see provided (subject to securing funding).
+Send suggestions to: Chair@OWparishNDP.uk children and young adults.
 A number of suggestions were made (skate park, bike park, outside gym equipment, youth club) but further engagement is required with this particular stakeholder group to establish the most suitable facilities.
-A circular was recently sent out via the HUB and a poster was placed in the Wallops village shop soliciting feedback (See Figure 8.1).
+A circular was sent out via the HUB and a poster was placed in the Wallops village shop soliciting feedback (See Figure 8.1).
 A bike park and some form of wooden shelter with seating/picnic tables (similar to that at Longstock Park) were both suggested during the consultation.